Tcarlos/Linux-Knowledge-Base/LVM.md

+# LVM

 LVM stands for Logical Volume Manager and has great features such as:

--Thin Provisioning
+  - Thin Provisioning
--Snapshots

-## Snapshots
+  - Snapshots

+## Example Situation used in this article

 Diagram of Example 1, a situation of my work in November 2015: